Kerryki/KerryKi/README.md

 ### 1️⃣ InternTrack
 A tool for tracking internship applications with real-time status updates, job link storage, and easy application access.
 - **Tech Stack:** React, Firebase, Tailwind CSS
-- **What I Did:** Built authentication, job tracking UI, and Firebase integration and everything else.
+- **What I Did:** Built authentication, job tracking UI, and Firebase integration and deployment

 ### 2️⃣ ReviewMate
 A web app for students in groups to review each other’s contributions.